mantisbt-plugins/SecurityExtend/README.md

 ### Screenshots - The Bird Page

+Blurred here in the screenshot to remain considerate of readers.

 ![Bird Page](res/thebird.png)

 ## Todos

 - [ ] Blacklist email domains from creating accounts
 - [ ] Blacklist specific email addresses from creating accounts
-- [ ] Log events that have been triggered
+- [x] Log events that have been triggered